NewsWhip/slate/source/index.html.md

 This documentation is open source.
 If you've found any errors, typos or would like to improve this document, feel free to send us a pull request: [GitHub](http://github.com/NewsWhip/slate).

+As a result of unplanned changes to the Instagram API we are experiencing the following issues:

+  - For dates between 2018-03-30 and 2018-04-04 there are a reduced number of posts available via the igPosts endpoint.
+Instagram engagement metrics were refreshed less frequently than usual.

+  - For dates on or after 2018-04-04 no Instagram posts or engagement metrics are available.

+  - As Instagram partners, we are working closely with them to restore access to the service

 On 16th February 2018 LinkedIn removed share metrics from their API.
 This means that:

   - No LinkedIn share data is available for posts tracked by NewsWhip from that date onwards.